dianapatrong/DE101_SQL/Lab2_SQL_DDL_DML/README.md

 * Install docker compose (only if you are on Linux)

 ### What You Will Learn
-* Create and execute DDL statements (CREATE, ALTER).
-To be implemented (TRUNCATE, DROP)
+* Create and execute DDL statements
-* Create and execute DML statements (SELECT, INSERT, UPDATE, DELETE).
+* Create and execute DML statements.
-* Create and execute TCL commands.

 ## Let's get started